-(Excerpt from the book ‘The Greek community in Tanzania’)
+(Excerpt from the book ‘The Greek presence in the horn of Africa’)

 In the 1890s, the emperor of Ethiopia, Menelik II, decided to transfer the capital on Mount Entoto.
 This was the starting point for the building of Addis Ababa (lit. new flower).
 This decision demanded the presence of the appropriate skillful workforce.
 Several Greeks took part in several construction projects including streets, bridges, buildings and churches.
 Apart from the construction field, lots of Greeks were engaged in trade.
 Therefore, some of them were members of the local government such as Kleanthis Moschopoulos, who had been appointed as Head of State Security and Vassilis Diamandouros, who was the Secretary of the Ministry of Agriculture and Commerce.